 My dear Brothers and Sisters in the Lord,

-With much love and special honor in the Risen Christ,
+With much love and special honor in the new-born and manifested Lord,